stevenokoth/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 Almmost a circle project
-These scripts peresents all the answeres under this project
+These scripts peresents all the answeres under this project1